๐ŸงญPhysical Geography

 Tectonic and Geologic Hazards

-These hazards originate from Earth's internal energy—the slow convection of the mantle and the movement of lithospheric plates.
+These hazards originate from Earth's internal energy: the slow convection of the mantle and the movement of lithospheric plates.
 They're concentrated along plate boundaries but can occur anywhere stored crustal stress exists.

 Earthquakes

-• Caused by sudden energy release along faults when accumulated tectonic stress exceeds rock strength—this elastic rebound generates seismic waves
+• Caused by sudden energy release along faults when accumulated tectonic stress exceeds rock strength.
+This is called elastic rebound: rocks on either side of a fault deform elastically under stress, then snap back when the fault ruptures, generating seismic waves.

 Volcanic Eruptions